mswhitby/classroom/_docs/classes/4th.md

 - Create a new program and choose "blocks."
 - Use the blocks to code a solution to navigate your maze.

+### Weekly Journal Entry

+Write the following as your journal entry: This is a free week.

 # September 13, 2024

 ## Agenda